atomicscope/BAM/README.md

 This repository will deploy the Serverless360 custom connectors to your Azure Resource Group

--Click the below button to deploy the custom connector to your Resource Group
+> Click the below button to deploy the custom connector to your Resource Group

 ## Important Points to be Noted